Ariège (department): Natural regions

 The geography is dominated by the Pyrenees mountains exceeding 1,000 m above sea level which form the border between France and Spain.
 The Pica d'Estats (3143 m), the Pic de Montcalm (3077 m), and Pic de Sotllo (3072 m) are the highest points of the department.
 These peaks are clearly visible from Toulouse in the Haute Garonne.

 The landscape is dominated by forests with coniferous species coexisting with hardwoods such as chestnut trees, Black Locust trees, ash trees, and beech trees.

+Roc Blanc, 2542 metres, south-east Ariège - a summit that attracts many walkers.

-There are hundreds of kilometres of well-marked paths which allow exploration of the magnificent Pyrenees mountains.
+There are hundreds of kilometres of marked paths which allow exploration of the Pyrenees mountains.
 The high mountains are easily accessible via good roads, cable cars or by foot.
-There are a number of lodges providing high level mountain accommodation that are comfortable, warm and with good meals.
+There are a number of lodges providing high level mountain accommodation.
 There are also a number of fresh water lakes which provide a variety of activities including, walking, swimming, fishing, canoeing, sailboarding and picnicking.

 There are several downhill ski resorts, the three largest being Ax-Bonascre, Les Monts D'Olmes and Guzet-Neige.
-There are many cross country ski-ing resorts, one of the best being at Plateau de Beille, near Les Cabannes.
-Ariège is one of the least populated and most unspoiled regions of France.
+There are many cross-country skiing resorts, one of them being at Plateau de Beille, near Les Cabannes.
 The locals enjoy keeping traditions alive, especially old farming techniques.
-Consequently, as fewer insecticides, for example, have been used, the flora and fauna of the area continue to be rich in both diversity and numbers.
-Butterflies are common and birds are numerous; particularly noticeable are large birds of prey, including the magnificent Griffon vultures.
+Consequently, as fewer insecticides have been used, the flora and fauna of the area continue to be diverse and numerous.
+Butterflies are common and birds are numerous; particularly noticeable are large birds of prey, including the Griffon vultures.

-There are also many unspoiled villages and hamlets tucked away in the valleys close to the department's border with Spain – Seix, Cominac, and Aulus-les-Bains are examples – together with picturesque mountain villages, most notably Aleu which comes alive in the holiday season.
+There are also many villages and hamlets tucked away in the valleys close to the department's border with Spain – Seix, Cominac, and Aulus-les-Bains are examples – together with mountain villages, including Aleu.